 Did You Know?

-• World renown, Dr. William Scholl learned his shoemaking skills from his grandfather in Cedar Lake?
+• World-renown Dr. William Scholl learned shoemaking skills from his grandfather in Cedar Lake.

-• Or that the Amour Brothers would cut and harvest ice from Cedar Lake for their meatpacking company in Chicago?
+• The Amour Brothers would cut and harvest ice from Cedar Lake for their meatpacking company in Chicago.

-• Or that Cedar Lake was a honeymoon hotspot in the early 1900’s?
+• Cedar Lake was a honeymoon hotspot in the early 1900’s.

-• Or that the Cobe Cup race route, the precursor to the Indianapolis 500, ran through Cedar Lake?
+• The Cobe Cup race route, the precursor to the Indianapolis 500, ran through Cedar Lake.

-Whether you come to Cedar Lake to learn or to lounge – our Museum is your escape to the past!
+Whether you come to Cedar Lake to learn or to lounge – the 1920’s Come Alive on the Lake.
 Want to know more?
-Ask our historian!
+Ask our historian.

 Resort Gift Shop

 Get your Cedar Lake resort wear online or visit our general store resort souvenir and sweet treat shop featuring candy and ice cream inside the Museum.